 The Court considered whether exceptional circumstances exist justifying the court in not imposing the required minimum sentence for the possession of firearms.

-Sunyana Sharma’s experience in inquest work covers medical negligence cases, deaths at sea, fatal accidents at work and deaths in care home settings.
+Sunyana Sharma’s experience in inquest work covers medical negligence cases, deaths at sea, fatal accidents at work and deaths in care home settings and suicides of community and voluntary and involuntary patients. .

-She is well equipped to deal with a full range of inquest work as noted by her expertise in medical healthcare, maritime law and health and safety work.
+She is well equipped to deal with a full range of inquest work as noted by her expertise in areas of professional disciplinary law, maritime law and health and safety work.

-In August 2021, Sunyana was appointed as an Assistant Coroner for Hampshire and now combines this part-time role with her busy inquests’ caseload.
+In November 2021, Sunyana was appointed as an Assistant Coroner for Hampshire, Portsmouth and Southampton and now combines this part-time role with her busy inquests’ caseload.

 She provides added value to inquests as a result of her previous practice area of personal injury in which she conducted clinical negligence claims, work related illnesses and accidents and police misconduct claims.

-- Inquest touching death of M, J & P (2021): Representing HM Coastguard Agency in three Article 2 inquests following drownings that occurred during the relaxation of COVID pandemic lockdown.
-PFD concerns raised.
+- Inquest touching deaths of M, J & P (2023): Representing HM Coastguard Agency in three joint inquests following drownings that occurred during the relaxation of COVID pandemic lockdown.
+PFD concerns raised on the management of beach safety prior to the inquest.

-- Inquest touching death of G (2021): Representing HM Coastguard Agency following the failed search and rescue of G who was found 11 days after her disappearance was first notified to the Police.
-Article 2 jury inquest with significant PFD concerns.
+- Inquest touching death of GPS (2021): Represented HM Coastguard Agency in article 2 inquest following the failed search and rescue of G who was found 11 days after her disappearance was first notified to the Police.

-- Inquest touching death of D (2020): Representing a care home following the death of an elderly resident with dementia.
+- Inquest touching the death of D (2020): Represented care home following the death of an elderly resident with dementia.
 Coroner exploring errors made by multiple individuals in the care of the resident and poor communication between the Home and GP surgery.

 - Inquest touching the death of JT (2020): Represented family in an Article 2 inquest investigating failures by four clinical settings.
 Concerns included the response by an Ambulance Service, the care provided at two NHS Trusts one of which led to the amputation of the deceased’s leg and the emergency care given in A & E prior to death.